roebel/pysndfile/README.md

  * fixed potential but undesired build dependency of pandoc
  * added link to explanation for using pysndfile under windows
+ * fixed pandoc problem that does produce non ASCII chars in rst output.

 ### Version_1.3.5 (2019-07-27)